API References

 ) -> Vector

-lookup a sequence or words in the vocabulary
+Look up a sequence of words in the vocabulary.

 See Vocabulary

-lsa(crps::Corpus)Performs Latent Semantic Analysis or LSA on a corpus.
+lsa(crps::Corpus)Perform Latent Semantic Analysis (LSA) on a corpus or document-term matrix.

-TextAnalysis.ngramize — Methodngramize(lang, tokens, n)Compute the ngrams of tokens of the order n.
+ngramize(lang, tokens, n)Compute the n-grams of tokens of order n.

 Example